 Keys for winning the battle at the boards

-Our team considers rebounding to be one of the most important elements to winning games.
-We don’t consider the total number of rebounds to be the key but rather it’s the rebounding differential that matters most.
-We know that if our team shoots well there won’t be as many offensive rebounds to grab.
-Likewise if our opponent shoots well there won’t be as many defensive rebounds to grab.
+Our team considers rebounding one of the most important elements to winning games.
+We don’t consider the total number of rebounds to be the key, rather it’s the rebounding differential that matters most.
+We know that if our team shoots well, there won’t be as many offensive rebounds to grab.
+Likewise, if our opponent shoots well, there won’t be as many defensive rebounds to grab.

-The reason our team doesn’t measure total rebounds in a game is due to the tempo of the game.
+The reason our team doesn’t measure total rebounds in a game is due to the tempo.
 It’s more accurate to measure rebounding differential in a contest.
 Limiting the opponent’s shot attempts should increase your defensive stats.
-The reason I say “should” is because you need to also keep their shooting percentage down so there are more rebounds to be grabbed.
+The reason I say “should” is because you need to keep their shooting percentage down so there are more rebounds to be grabbed.

 Rebounding technique is broken down into various components consisting of the following areas: